Blueberry Custard Pie

 I feel like I keep a close eye on those expiration dates and I was appalled at how many were expired!
 Yikes.

-You’re going to love this pie.
+You’re going to love this Blueberry Custard Pie.
 My brother Lance requested blueberry pie every year for his birthday and believe it or not, I wasn’t ever a fan.

 It’s funny how things change when you grow up because now I love it.
 This pie is a little different from the traditional blueberry pie.